ALLEZ CUISINE! Gourmet Battle Girls

 As I was about to dig in to the last portion of the rice omelet, the door swung open, with the chimes clanging violently.
 The chef and I looked up to see three boys at the door, and I immediately recognized their uniforms as being from the same school as I was, but with the ties denoting third year students.

 “Looks like we came at the right time,” said what appeared to be the leader of the boys.
 His hair was frosted at the tips and slicked back, and he looked like he could bench press his own weight.
 The other two boys behind them were your generic background characters—average height, maybe a little over average weight, untucked shirts and messy hair from after school activities.
 I think in anime and manga, they’re referred to as “goldfish poop.”

 “Welcome!
 May I help you?” the chef asked, but Frosted Tips Boy strode over to the counter and reached into his pocket.

-A duel.
 I knew exactly what the boy meant, but I was unsure if the chef did.
 As he looked down at the smartphone, I realized he knew exactly what the boy meant, and gave a heavy sigh.

 “Young man…to be honest, I don’t even have the fight left in me,” the chef said.

 “What?”
 Frosted Tips Boy snapped.
 “You see this score right here?
 99 victories.
 One more gets me another star rank.
 You can’t refuse me.
 You have no right to.”
 The boy grinned, sensing victory in his grasp.
 His attitude was getting on my nerves.